Alfred E. Driscoll Community Service Award

 The Award acknowledges an uncommon effort made on behalf of the community, with the intention that those who receive it will inspire others, and that it will encourage broader participation in civic activities in the Haddonfield.

-Click Here to See Last Year’s Award Winners.
+Click Here to See This Year’s Award Winner.

 See Past Recipients below.